Skip To Main Content

 South Kensington

-Situated on the Piccadilly Line tube, this area is home to some of the worlds’ best cultural attractions, including the Victoria & Albert Museum, the Natural History Museum, the Science Museum, and the Royal Albert Hall.
-Apartment houses, semi-detached and mews houses can be found in these neighbourhoods.
+Situated on the Piccadilly Line, this area is home to some of the worlds’ best cultural attractions, including the Victoria & Albert Museum, the Natural History Museum, the Science Museum and the Royal Albert Hall.
+Apartment homes, semi-detached and mews houses can be found in these neighbourhoods.